Fall 2019 Policies

 - Pass with condition.
 The student must perform some remedial work pertinent to the project with a specific deadline.
 When the condition has been satisfied, the student should get the RESULTS OF THE AREA EXAM FORM back from the Graduate Program Coordinator, ask the chair of the committee to indicate that the condition has been fulfilled on the form and return it to the Graduate Program Coordinator.

 - Fail.
 The exam can be retaken at most once.
 (In the rare instance when a student has changed his research area but has passed the comprehensive exam once, a new exam should not be required.)

-The following schedule gives maximum time limits for successful completion of the Oral Comprehensive Exam.
+The following schedule gives maximum time limits for successful completion of the Area Exam.
 Students falling behind this schedule may be considered as demonstrating unsatisfactory performance in the Ph.D. program.
 If this determination is made, the GEC will notify the student and the advisor in order to assess the situation.